Toronto van attack suspect was student, ex-military recruit

-TORONTO (AP) — Details have begun to emerge about Alek Minassian, who was charged Tuesday with 10 counts of first-degree murder and 13 of attempted murder for driving a van into a crowded sidewalk in Toronto.
-Here is a look at the 25-year-old suspect in one of the worst mass killings in Canada's modern history.
+Details have begun to emerge about Alek Minassian, who has been charged with 10 counts of first-degree murder and 13 of attempted murder for driving a van onto a crowded sidewalk in Toronto:

 A YOUNG MAN FROM SUBURBAN TORONTO, AND A STUNNED FAMILY

-Minassian lived with his family in the Toronto suburb of Richmond Hill, on a street of sizeable, well-tended brick homes.
-Police say he had no criminal record before Monday.
+Minassian, 25, lived with his family in the Toronto suburb of Richmond Hill, on a street of sizeable, well-tended brick homes.
+Police say he had no criminal record before Monday's carnage, one of the worst mass killings in Canada's history.

 His father, Vahe Minassian, wept and seemed stunned as he watched as his son, showing little emotion, make a brief court appearance Tuesday and be ordered held without bail.